 The following is a brief summary of the doctrinal core beliefs of The Counseling Solutions Group, Inc. It is not an exhaustive statement, but a framework to give you a point of reference regarding our beliefs about God and those who live in His world.

-About the Bible: We believe in the verbal, plenary inspiration of the Bible; that it has God for its author, salvation for its end, and truth, without mixture of error, for its matter; that it reveals the principles by which God will judge us; and therefore, is the true center of the Christian union, and the supreme standard by which all human conduct and beliefs should be judged.
+About the Bible: We believe in the verbal, plenary inspiration of the Bible.
+It has God for its author, salvation for its end, and truth, without mixture of error, for its matter.
+It reveals the principles by which God will judge us; and therefore, is the real center of the Christian union, and the supreme standard by which accurate judgment comes to all human conduct and beliefs.

-About Man: We believe man was created in the image of God, but because of man’s fall into sin, this image is marred, his nature depraved, and he is separated from God and thus, can be said to be spiritually dead.
+About Man: We believe God created humanity in His image, but because of Adam’s fall into sin, it is a marred image; human nature is depraved and separated from God and thus, can be said to be spiritually dead.

 About Jesus Christ:

-- His birth: We believe Jesus of Nazareth was conceived of the Holy Spirit through the virgin Mary, and Jesus received a human body and a sinless human nature.
+- His birth: We believe the Holy Spirit conceived Jesus of Nazareth through the Virgin Mary, and Jesus received a human body and a sinless human nature.

 - His life: We believe Jesus Christ experienced all the normal temptations of human existence, yet was without sin.
 We believe He showed Himself to be the Messiah of Israel and the divine Son of God by His teachings and His miracles.